-PE8252 SPECIAL ELECTRICAL MACHINES
+SPECIAL ELECTRICAL MACHINES

-- To review the fundamental concepts of permanent magnets and the - operation of permanent magnet brushless DC motors. - To introduce the concepts of permanent magnet brushless synchronous motors and synchronous reluctance motors. - To develop the control methods and operating principles of switched reluctance • motors. - To introduce the concepts of stepper motors and its applications. - To understand the basic concepts of other special machines.
+- operation of permanent magnet brushless DC motors.
+To introduce the concepts of permanent magnet brushless synchronous motors and synchronous reluctance motors. - To develop the control methods and operating principles of switched reluctance motors. - To introduce the concepts of stepper motors and its applications. - To understand the basic concepts of other special machines.